Get

 Gabapentin is administered orally by itself or with food.
 If your cat does not want to take medicine orally, you can crush the tablet or spread the capsule’s powder over your cat’s food.

-Your veterinarian may recommend giving Gabapentin to your cat 2–3 hours before a vet visit or another stressful situation.
-The dosage will depend on the condition being treated, your cat’s age, and their kidney function, as the medicine is eliminated through the kidneys.
-For example, the effect of Gabapentin will wear off quickly in cats suffering from hyperthyroidism.
+A veterinarian may recommend giving Gabapentin to your cat 2–3 hours before a vet visit or another stressful situation.
+The dosage may depend on the condition being treated and your cat’s age, blood pressure, and their kidney function, as the medicine is eliminated through the kidneys.
+For example, the effect of Gabapentin may be more prolonged in cats suffering from kidney or liver disease.

 For anxious and aggressive cats, vets recommend scheduling appointments early in the day in case it takes a while for the medication to take effect.